5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/README.md

 Enter the following commands (the lines without `#`) in Terminal and execute them one by one to build itlwm as well as AirportItlwm kexts for all versions of macOS:

 ```
+# navigate to the itlwm folder (if it is not your working directory already)
+cd ~/Downloads/itlwm-master

 # remove generated firmware
 rm include/FwBinary.cpp